-The Summit Stairlift is sold as a few different brands.
+The Summit Stairlift is sold under a few different brand names.
 The Summit lift is also sold as AmerGlide and by Harmar as the SL350AC Stair Lift.
-The Summit Stairlift is a winding drum cable unit.
-Most common repair for this lift is a slack cable usually caused by sudden movement from the lift.
-If your Summit chairlift has stopped working contact us for service at 866-721-6004.
+The original Summit Stairlift is a winding drum cable unit.
+Most common repair for this lift is a slack cable usually caused by a build-up of debris in the track and sudden movement of the lift.
+If your Summit lift has stopped working contact us for service at 866-721-6004.
 Also for more information check the owners manual and troubleshooting guide below.

 Troubleshooting your Summit Stairlift

 These tips might save you a service call.
 Make sure you remove power from the lift before attempting any of the following items.

 Power Indicator Light – AC powered units.
 This small green light at the top of the track indicates power is on to the unit.
 If it is not lit, the unit will not run.
 This is generally the result of a blown circuit breaker.
 The circuit breaker is located under the light and is re-settable.

 Charger Light – Battery powered units – This small light located on the charger gives you a constant picture of the charger’s operation.
 A green light indicates the batteries are completely charged.
 A reddish/orange light indicates the charger is charging the batteries.
 Should there be no light—or the light is continually flashing, contact the factory.